WellthCare

 Beyond Selection: The Ongoing Role of the Broker

 Selecting benefits is just the start.
 A great broker remains a long-term partner who monitors utilization, renegotiates at renewal, and introduces innovations as they emerge.
 For example, a broker who understands the WellthCare ecosystem sees that selecting a plan is no longer just about choosing a PPO or HMO.
-Instead, it’s about creating a system where preventive care automatically funds retirement accounts and rewards employees-while lowering employer risk.
-The broker’s role is to identify these structural opportunities and present them as clear, low-risk options.
+Instead, it’s about creating a system where preventive care automatically funds retirement accounts and rewards employees—while lowering employer risk.
+The broker’s job is to spot these structural opportunities and present them as clear, low-risk options.

 How a Broker Evaluates an Innovative Benefits Ecosystem

-- Long-Term Financial Impact: The broker projects how the system reduces total cost of care: fewer claims, lower pharmacy spend (via a transparent PBM replacement), and removal of high-cost Medicare-eligible employees into a separate, cost-effective Medicare solution.
+5. Long-Term Financial Impact: The broker projects how the system reduces total cost of care: fewer claims, lower pharmacy spend (via a transparent PBM replacement), and removal of high-cost Medicare-eligible employees into a separate, cost-effective Medicare solution.

 The Trust Factor: Why Employers Need a Broker